ahillss/setting-up-rust-on-windows/README.md

-# Rust On Windows Guide
+# Setting up Rust On Windows

-Quick guide to setting up rust development on Windows.
+Quick guide to setting up Rust on Windows.

 ## Installing